davegallant/vpngate/README.md

 #### Random

-If the country doesn't matter, a random VPN can be selected:
+If the country doesn't matter, a random server can be selected:

 ```sh
 $ sudo vpngate connect --random